Skip to content

 Equity Philosophy

-We believe in owning the world.
 Our equity philosophy centers on building a globally diversified portfolio that covers both developed and emerging markets in the most cost-effective way possible which is normally index funds.
 We also believe in covering the full spectrum of company sizes and styles—from large, established companies to smaller, growing ones.
-Academic research has shown us that over time, smaller companies and those that are undervalued (“value” stocks) have tended to outperform the broader market.
-We reflect this powerful insight in your portfolio, using a tilt toward these characteristics.
+Academic research has shown that, over time, smaller companies and undervalued (“value”) stocks have tended to outperform the broader market.
+We reflect this powerful insight in your portfolio by tilting toward these characteristics.

 We include Global REITs (Real Estate Investment Trusts) to provide a low-cost way to get exposure to commercial real estate.
-This helps add another layer of diversification, as the unique return patterns of REITs differ from other stocks and can provide stability to your overall portfolio.
+This adds another layer of diversification, as REITs’ unique return patterns differ from those of other stocks and can provide stability to your overall portfolio.

 Bond Philosophy